webplatform/docs/Beginners/html/index.md

 If you're running a software, there's plain code working behind the scenes.
 Similarly, with all its glitter and presentational charisma, a web page also has lots of code running (or sitting idle) behind the screen.

 Every web page out there on the Internet can be seen as a document.
 Most web documents are written in a way so that we can distinguish images, paragraphs, titles, and so on.
-HTML provides a syntax that allows to make those distinctions with tags that we open and close (e.g. <code>&lt;strong&gt;bold text&lt;/strong&gt;) that we call "markup".
+HTML provides a syntax that allows to make those distinctions with tags that we open and close (e.g. <code>&lt;strong&gt;bold text&lt;/strong&gt;</code>) that we refer to as "markup".
+Because it gives a structure to the document.

 Writing structured and re-usable HTML is an art.
 You have to take care of being logical (like using a <tt>header</tt> tag for a header and not your website footer!).
 That's why learning to structure with best HTML practices is necessary.